 Inventory - Inventory consists of undistributed in-kind materials at year-end.
 The Foundation receives a substantial amount of in-kind goods from various regional and national donors, primarily consisting of medical and educational materials.
 These materials are included in the financial statements at amounts that approximate net realizable value on the date of donation.
 In accordance with Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) topic Fair Value Measurement, net realizable value was determined using transactional data in similar markets.
-For example, the valuation methodology for donated pharmaceuticals utilized published reimbursement pricing guidelines from federal (Center for Medicare and Medicaid Services -CMS) and state (West Virginia State Maximum Allowable Cost - WV SMAC) sources as a primary reference.
-The valuation methodology for donated educational materials utilized net price, which according to publishers is the lowest price at which the title will be available.
-The valuation methodology for donated medical supplies and equipment utilized published pricing guidelines from the Medline third-party website, a global manufacturer and distributor of essential medical supplies, discounted to reflect the value of donated materials compared to new materials.
-The total of all net prices provided is divided by the total number of units donated to calculate an average cost per unit, which is determined as net realizable value.
+See Note 10 - Gifts-In-Kind (GIK) for further valuation information.
 The Foundation evaluates the net realizable value of the inventory donated during the year and may make additional adjustments based on the evaluation.
-During 2021 and 2020, inventory adjustments based on the net realizable value at the date of donation related mostly to the Foundation's planned decision to destroy medical supplies believed not suitable for distribution, and totaled approximately \$600,000 and \$2,100,000, respectively.
-These inventory adjustments are included as inkind program services on the accompanying statement of activities and changes in net assets, as well as medical equipment and supplies on the accompanying statement of functional expenses.
+During 2022 and 2021, inventory adjustments based on the net realizable value at the date of donation related mostly to the Foundation's planned decision to destroy medical supplies believed not suitable for distribution, and totaled approximately \$100,000 and \$600,000, respectively.
+These inventory adjustments are included as in-kind program services on the accompanying statement of activities and changes in net assets, as well as medical equipment and supplies on the accompanying statement of functional expenses.